TomatoXpert/AURA-Explained/README.md

-# AURA — Adaptive Understanding & Rendering AI
+# AURA®** — Adaptive Understanding & Rendering AI

-Welcome to **AURA**, the next evolution in real-time AI-powered rendering technology.
+Welcome to **AURA®**, the next evolution in real-time AI-powered rendering technology.

 ---

-## What is AURA?
+## What is AURA®?

-**AURA** (Adaptive Understanding & Rendering AI) is a revolutionary frame synthesis and upscaling system designed to deliver ultra-smooth, high-fidelity graphics at blistering frame rates.
+**AURA®** (Adaptive Understanding & Rendering AI) is a revolutionary frame synthesis and upscaling system designed to deliver ultra-smooth, high-fidelity graphics at blistering frame rates.

-Inspired by concepts like NVIDIA’s DLSS, **AURA goes far beyond** traditional super sampling or upscaling techniques by integrating advanced AI that *learns*, *remembers*, and *adapts* continuously — even during loading screens or menu navigation.
+Inspired by concepts like NVIDIA’s DLSS, **AURA® goes far beyond** traditional super sampling or upscaling techniques by integrating advanced AI that *learns*, *remembers*, and *adapts* continuously — even during loading screens or menu navigation.

 ---

 ## How AURA Works

-- **Continuous Learning:** Unlike prior methods, AURA constantly learns how objects, NPCs, and environments move and behave in your game — storing this knowledge to generate smoother frames.
+- **Continuous Learning:** Unlike prior methods, **AURA®** constantly learns how objects, NPCs, and environments move and behave in your game — storing this knowledge to generate smoother frames.

 - **Frame Prediction & Synthesis:** AURA predicts future frames based on learned motion patterns and creates intermediate “fake” frames, boosting frame rates by 60 FPS, 120 FPS, or even 165 FPS.